bioexcel/cwl-engine-guide/docs/full_cwl_implementation/airflow.md

 > Is the install process complex?
 No

-Whilst only a single python package is required to install CWL-Airflow, there are a few configurational files that need to be editted, and directories that need creating for Airflow to run.
+Whilst only a single python package is required to install CWL-Airflow, there are a few configuration files that need to be edited, and directories that need creating for Airflow to run.
 Additionally 3 different services need to be started so that worklows can be submitted and executed.